plumed-tutorials/plumed-tutorials/contribute.md

 Once your content is loaded on the PLUMED-TUTORIAL site, the lesson will upload if you edit the files in the zip archive whose link you shared with us.
 If for some reason you need to change the location of zip file you will will need to contact the PLUMED developers in order to update your yaml file.

+N.B.
+In the vast majority of cases you do not need to include the `command` key pair in the yaml file.
+This option is used in cases where there is content in a lesson that changes as PLUMED develops.
+You might use this option if you want to include a list of collective variables in your tutorial as folks are always implementing new CVs.
+If you would like to use this option then you can look at the scripts in <a href="https://github.com/plumed/installation-instructions">this tutorial</a> and its <a href="https://github.com/plumed-school/plumed-school/blob/main/lessons/20/001/lesson.yml">yaml file</a>.

 __Please note that:__